 Equipment finance for restaurants

-As a restaurant owner you'll have a wide range of equipment and fit-out costs to cover.
+As a restaurant owner, you'll have a wide range of equipment and fit-out costs to cover.
 Setting up your commercial kitchen and dining area will be a substantial investment, and equipment finance can help you spread the cost, freeing up your working capital for variable costs such as ingredients, breakables and wages.

-- A chattel loan may be the most suitable option for your dining area fit-out.
-Generally, you'll be able to agree a loan period of up to five years, and a flexible repayment schedule tied to your anticipated income (especially if your cash flow is highly seasonal because of your location or type of cuisine).
+A chattel loan may be the most suitable option for your dining area fit-out.
+Generally, you'll be able to agree to a loan period of up to five years and a flexible repayment schedule tied to your anticipated income (especially if your cashflow is highly seasonal because of your location or type of cuisine).
 Most commercial cooking and restaurant equipment will have a medium-term lifespan and may be ideal for a hire purchase arrangement.

 Equipment finance for medical practices

-There are specialist providers of medical equipment finance, who will help you finance everything from your practice fit-out, telecoms and IT equipment, to the delicate specialised machinery you use to treat your patients.
-You can arrange finance for a specific piece of equipment, or an ongoing facility that lets you purchase and upgrade equipment over time, as you need to.
+There are specialist providers of medical equipment finance who will help you finance everything from your practice fit-out, telecoms and IT equipment to the delicate specialised machinery you use to treat your patients.
+You can arrange finance for a specific piece of equipment or an ongoing facility that lets you purchase and upgrade equipment over time as you need to.

 Equipment finance for retail businesses